aurorascharff/next15-account-selector/STEPS.md

 ## Add useTransition for the loading state

 - Now lets get to work on the async operation, the account switching.
-This is a lot of boilerplate code.
-We can use the new react 19 to simplify this, and fix the out of sync spinner as well.
+This is a lot of boilerplate code, and we need to fix the out of sync spinner.
+- Fortunately, React has a API for this: transitions.
+Transitions allow react to coordinate async requests in events and render.
+Let's see how we can use transitions here to create a better experience, with no sync issues, and less code.
 - To track the loading state, lets use the improved useTransition hook from React 19.
 It let's use mark a state update as non-urgent or deferred, and commits all of them once they are all done.
 Returns pending state for the transition and a startTransition function.
 - Remove pending state useState.
-- Wrap everything above the api call with useTransition, remove setPending, get pending state isPending.
-Move async keyword.
-We are creating an Action.
+- Creating an Action.
+An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
 - Test that it works.
 The spinner is correctly synced to the UI update of the dashboard now.

 ## Use Server Function for the mutation